selvianbu/Artificial-Intelligence-Project-2/BITI1113/README.md

 **Project Title:** Music Recommendation System

-In this project, we will show you how a music recommendation system works.
-Music recommender system is one of the most used machine learning algorithms in recommendation systems.
-A recommender (or recommendation) system (or engine) is a filtering system which aim to predict a rating or preference a user would give to an item, eg. a film title, a product, a song, etc.
+Music recommender system is one in all the foremost used machine learning algorithms in recommendation systems.
+A recommender (or recommendation) system (or engine) could be a filtering system that aim to predict a rating or preference a user would offer to Associate in Nursing item, eg. a movie title, a product, a song, etc.

 There are two main types of recommender systems we have used in our project:

 **1) Content-based recommender**
 **2)Popularity based recommender**

 **Content-based recommender**

-This type of receommender system is user-specific classification problem.
-This classifier learns the user's likes and dislikes from the features of the song.
+This type of recommender system is user-specific classification downside.
+This classifier learns the user's likes and dislikes from the options of the song.

 The most straightforward approach is **keyword matching**.

-In a few words, the idea behind is to extract meaningful keywords present in a song description a user likes, search for the keywords in other song descriptions to estimate similarities among them, and based on that, recommend those songs to the user.
+In a few words, the thought behind is to extract purposeful keywords gift in an exceedingly song description a user likes, rummage around for the keywords in different song descriptions to estimate similarities among them, and supported that, suggest those songs to the user.

-How is this performed?
+How is that this performed?

-In our project, since we are working with text and words, Term Frequency-Inverse Document Frequency (TF-IDF) can be used for this matching process.
+In our project, since we have a tendency to operating with text and words, Term Frequency-Inverse Document Frequency (TF-IDF) is used for this matching method.

 **Team Members:**
 - Thivya Tamil Selvam
 - Anbu Selvi A/P M Paramasivan
-- Noah Brynner
+- Noah Brynner Wee Supitang
-- Redwan
+- Radwan Mohammed Rashed Mahdi

 - [ ] **Objectives:**
 - Break out the project goal into more specific objectives